openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 a new field `status.authoritativeAPI` will be implemented.
 The new field will be applied to each Machine API resource and will determine which controller is authoritative for the resource.

-The accepted values for the field will be either `machine.openshift.io` or `cluster.x-k8s.io` (the respective API groups for Machine API and Cluster API).
+The accepted values for the field will be either `MachineAPI` or `ClusterAPI` (the respective API groups for Machine API and Cluster API).
+A third value `Migrating` will be used to indicate that a transition between the two APIs is currently in progress.
-If the field is not present, it will be added by the sync controller and defaulted to `machine.openshift.io`.
+If the field is not present, it will be added by the migration controller and defaulted to `MachineAPI`.

 When the Machine API controller attempts to reconcile an object, it must first check for the presence of the field.
 If it is not present, then the Machine API controller should reconcile the object.
-It is expected that the sync controller will default it to `machine.openshift.io` in this case.
+It is expected that the migration controller will default it to `MachineAPI` in this case.

 In Machine API, checks will be added at the beginning of each reconcile loop so that the controller can determine whether or not to reconcile the resource.
 Where the resource is not authoritative, the controller should set the `Paused` condition to `True` and not perform any further reconciliation.